DigiUsher Briefing

 • AI inference cadence control

-McKinsey highlights that continuous optimization outperforms periodic reviews in volatile environments.
+McKinsey highlights that continuous optimisation consistently outperforms periodic reviews in volatile cloud environments.

 6. DigiUsher: Enabling the New CIO Mandate

-DigiUsher’s FinOps Operating System (FinOps OS) provides the platform CIOs need to operationalize this mandate:
+DigiUsher’s FinOps Operating System (FinOps OS) provides the control plane CIOs need to operationalise this mandate:

-By connecting standards (FOCUS) with operations (DigiUsher FinOps OS), CIOs gain the control plane needed for disciplined ROI governance.
+By connecting standards (FOCUS) with operations (DigiUsher FinOps OS), CIOs gain the control plane needed for disciplined ROI governance — without slowing innovation velocity.

 7. Real Outcomes from Enterprise Adoption